mcardinali-data/AID-PRIGSHARE/README.md

 # AID-PRIGSHARE
-## Automated Indicator Generation for Green Space Health Research in QGIS
+## Automazition of Indicator Development for Green Space Health Research in QGIS

+---
+Accompanying Script to the PRIGSHARE Reporting Guidelines (doi...)
+---

 Thank you for using the PRIGSHARE algorithm to generate green space indicators.
 The PRIGSHARE_QGIS_Script will produce green space and greenness indicators in distances from 100-1.500m every 100m automatically.